realistschuckle/grijq/index.md

 ## Notes

-On Chrome and Firefox, the parsing and rendering of a table takes no real difference if your source contains a raw table or a pre-formatted table.
+On Chrome and Firefox, the parsing and rendering of a table takes no real difference if your source contains a table with or without divs.

-On Internet Explorer, the pre-formatted table takes an apreciably shorter time to render.
+On Internet Explorer, the table with divs takes an apreciably shorter time to render.

 ## Works well on